Sit back, exhale, then hit the road.

 Travelling has the potential to increase self-confidence and broaden your horizons.
 As you’re travelling, you’ll gain more knowledge about the world and yourself.
 Interacting with new people from different cultures helps to improve your communication skills too, which in turn, helps to increase your confidence.

 Travel inspires us to take an extra leap of faith.
 We’re more likely to test ourselves and push our own boundaries as part of the experience.
-Travelling is also a great way to re-discover yourself.
+Traveling is also a great way to re-discover yourself.
 Many people embark on journeys of self-discovery when they travel, which can help you to get to know yourself better.

 Strengthen your relationships

-Travelling with loved ones such as friends, family or a partner has the power to strengthen your relationship with that person.
+Traveling with loved ones such as friends, family or a partner has the power to strengthen your relationship with that person.
 It helps to increase your closeness to the other person, and some studies even show that couples who travel together, enjoy a heightened sense of closeness and improvements in self-esteem too.

 Enjoying some quality time together is a great way to tighten bonds.
 It also gives you the opportunity to experience new things together, and if any problems arise, you can both tackle them together as a team.